Pythm/ad-Lightwand/README.md

             mode: 'normal'

 I have chosen this approach because I also base some other automations on mode change.
-E.g. 'dinner' mode will also send a notification to childrens phones and tablets.
+E.g. calling 'dinner' mode from iPhone with ios_event will also send a notification to childrens phones and tablets.

 When a event with "MODE_CHANGE" is triggered, it will check thru all defined modes for all lights in the app/Room.
 <br>- If mode is defined in room and in light it will update light with attributes defined in mode